 Jack is a Trustee of the Natural Sciences Collections Association and the Society for the History of Natural History Collections, and author of "Animal Kingdom: A History in 100 Objects".

-Alongside public engagement with science, Jack is interested in evolutionary biology and particularly the natural history of Australia and its mammals.
+Jack is interested in evolutionary biology and particularly the natural history of Australia and its mammals.
 He is regularly on zoological fieldwork in Australia, mainly working on projects involving mammal ecology for NGOs, universities or government departments.